本文へスキップします。

 4. We will comply with laws and regulations related to occupational health and safety management systems, with agreements concluded by the Company, and with matters set forth in internal rules.

-Looking at work-related accidents in fiscal 2022, industrial accidents increased by 4 incidents from the previous fiscal year to 13 incidents and commuting-related accidents decreased by 7 incidents to 2.
+Looking at work-related accidents in fiscal 2023, industrial accidents decreased by 1 incident from the previous fiscal year to 12 incidents and commuting-related accidents was 2 incidents, as same as the previous fiscal year.

 When an industrial accident occurs, members of the district Health and Safety Committee conduct an on-site inspection in the presence of the victim and determine measures to prevent recurrence.
 The content of these measures is recorded in a work-related accident incident report and submitted to the Company-wide Health and Safety Secretariat Liaison Conference.
 The measures are also horizontally deployed to the district Health and Safety Committees.